CFRP Policy Brief | B.004.0114

 In most cases where paternity was not established, the father was not present at the hospital to sign the AOP.

 Further examination reveals that parents in different relationship types often cite different reasons for not establishing paternity.

 - Two-thirds of fathers in no relationship with the mother did not attend the birth, compared with 30 percent of dating fathers, and just 5 percent of those living with the mother.

-- Mothers who are living with or dating the father are relatively more likely to cite logistical reasons for not signing the AOP (i.e. father was not there, lack of ID, did not know how, was not given opportunity) than mothers who have no relationship with the father.
+- Mothers who are living with or dating the father are relatively more likely to cite logistical reasons for not signing the AOP (i.e. father was not there, lack of ID, did not know how, parents were not given opportunity) than mothers who have no relationship with the father.